codesport/admin-panel/README.md

 Given the simplicity of the current our appication's current applicatiom, it can be justifably argued that the above is overkill.
 That all of this ode could be placed in one file.
 However, we want to design for scalabilty nd ease of matainance.  as we build-out our application and add state, the logic of this dsign pattern will become clearer.

     **Controller.js:** As we build-out our complex application, To manage the components we create a parent component called Controller.
-Controller dictates the layout of each Component and in future iterations it will manage applcation state.
+Controller dictates the layout of each Component and in future iterations it will manage application state.

     **App.js:** We'll keep App.js simple.
 It will maintain its utility as a single point of entry for called by index.js to renderinger into index.html